subhra74/snowflake/README.md

 # Muon SSH Terminal/SFTP client ( Formerly Snowflake ) ![Java CI](https://github.com/subhra74/snowflake/workflows/Java%20CI/badge.svg?branch=master) [![Github All Releases](https://img.shields.io/github/downloads/subhra74/snowflake/total.svg)]()
 Easy and fun way to work with remote servers over SSH.

+This project is being renamed as previous name "Snowflake" is confusing since there is already a popular product with the same name.

 Muon is a graphical SSH client.
 It has a enhanced SFTP file browser, SSH terminal emulator, remote resource/process manager, server disk space analyzer, remote text editor, huge remote log viewer and lots of other helpful tools, which makes it easy to work with remote servers.
 Muon provides functionality similar to web based control panels but, it works over SSH from local computer, hence no installation required on server.
 It runs on Linux and Windows.